-This is an awesome guest post of Jerome Herrera of All I Can Handle Lifestyle Blog.
+This is an awesome guest post from Jerome Herrera of All I Can Handle Lifestyle Blog.

 The people at my workplace are a funny bunch.
 They just don’t know it but they are in a “travel rat race”.
 A rat race is a race with no winners and each individual trying to get ahead of one another but with no end in sight.